AMReX-Astro/Microphysics/sphinx_docs/source/nse.rst

 * ``nse.nse_abs_tol`` is the absolute tolerance of checking the difference between current molar fraction and the NSE molar fraction.
 This is set to 0.005 by default.

-* ``nse.nse_rel_tol`` is the absolute tolerance of checking the difference between current molar fraction and the NSE molar fraction.
-This is set to 0.005 by default.
+* ``nse.nse_rel_tol`` is the relative tolerance of checking the difference between current molar fraction and the NSE molar fraction.
+This is set to 0.2 by default.

 .. rubric:: Footnotes